krtejeda/PersonalCuraTour/Digital-Mockup.md

 ![](https://krtejeda.github.io/PersonalCuraTour/img/mockup26.png)

-If user choose automatic audio, the user has the option to choose how long the app waits at each art piece before initiating the audio.
+If user chose automatic audio, the user has the option to choose how long the app waits at each art piece before initiating the audio.
 Otherwise, this screen is skipped.

 ![](https://krtejeda.github.io/PersonalCuraTour/img/mockup20.png)